vitspot/dsa-roadmaps/README.md

 ### Add minimum of 3 Questions with solutions for PR to get accepted
-### Make a PR to get featured on VITSPOT Gitub page.
+### Make a PR to be a part of this community.

 ## Steps to Contribute:

-1- Fork and clone the repository.
+1- Fork the repository.

 2- Follow the folder structure.